GT-School-of-Modern-Languages/clsp/README.md

 1. site_package.zip - This contains the web application project files (i.e. php files, etc.)
 2. db_package.sql - This is the database package

-**Procedure 1: Installation by a Techie**
+**Procedure 1: Manual Installation by a Techie**
 - Download the web application (site_package.zip) and the database (db_package.sql) files on to your server.
 - Unzip the web application package in your desired folder under the document root of your server.
-For example, we unzipped in a folder called "DownloadableTest."
+For example, we unzipped in a folder we created called "DownloadableTest" on an Apache Server.
+The document root is /var/www/html and thus folder path is /var/www/html/DownloadableTest.
-- Make sure that the folder has read and execute permissions for Group and Other users.
+- Make sure that the folder has appropriate permissions (should have read and execute permissions for Group and Other users).
--

-* We installed on an Apache server running
+- Create an SQL database (db) and import the tables in the file "db_package.sql" into it.
+For example, we created a database named "clsp" and imported/dumped the db_package.sql into it.
+You can use a tool like phpmyadmin to easily manage all this.
+- Create a new user having access to this db and grant all privileges to the user.
+Make a note of the user name and password.
+- By now all the tables needed should have been uploaded into the db created.
+If you added this new user from the command line, you will need to issue a FLUSH PRIVILEGES statement to tell the server to reload the tables with the updated privileges of the new user.
+Using a tool such as phpmyadmin takes care of this automatically when the new user is created.
+- Now you will need to tell the web application where to the database and how to connect to it.
+To do this, edit the config.php in the folder where site_package was unzipped.
+The database setup section in config.php should look like this:

+/*Database Setup*/

+	// SERVER
+define ("MYSQL_CONNECT_HOST", "ENTER_HOST");

+	//USER
+define ("MYSQL_CONNECT_USER", "ENTER_USER");

+	//PASSWD
+define ("MYSQL_CONNECT_PASS", "ENTER_PASS");

+	//DATABASE
+define ("MYSQL_DB_NAME", "ENTER_DATABASE");

+- set the host name, user name , password, and db name as desired.
+For example, if the db is on the same server, set the host name to be "localhost."
+Set the user name and password as required, and set the db name to match that which you created earlier--- in this case, "clsp."
+- Now you are done.
+You should be able to launch the application from your web browser.
+Enter the url to the folder containing the web application and watch the index page open up.
+For example, suppose the folder containing the web files, "DownloadableTest" is in the document root of the server named: test.iac.gatech.edu, then using the url test.iac.gatech.edu/DownloadableTest should launch the index page of the application.

 If you experience any problems at all with installation contact Dr. Stuart Goldberg at sgoldberg(at)gatech.edu.